-1 the cultivation of medical marijuana may then be conducted under the compassion center license 2 in accordance with this section and the cultivation license will be considered null and void and of 3 no further force or effect.
-4 (c) Compassion center and agent applications and license: 5 (1) Each application for a compassion center shall be submitted in accordance with 6 regulations promulgated by the department of business regulation and shall include, but not be 7 limited to: 8 (i) A non-refundable application fee paid to the department in the amount of ten thousand 9 dollars (\$10,000); 10 (ii) The proposed legal name and proposed articles of incorporation of the compassion 11 center; 12 (iii) The proposed physical address of the compassion center, if a precise address has been 13 determined, or, if not, the general location where it would be located.
-This may include a second 14 location for the cultivation of medical marijuana; 15 (iv) A description of the enclosed, locked facility that would be used in the cultivation of 16 medical marijuana; 17 (v) The name, address, and date of birth of each principal officer and board member of the 18 compassion center; 19 (vi) Proposed security and safety measures that shall include at least one security alarm 20 system for each location, planned measures to deter and prevent the unauthorized entrance into 21 areas containing marijuana and the theft of marijuana, as well as a draft, employee-instruction 22 manual including security policies, safety and security procedures, personal safety, and crime- 23 prevention techniques; and 24 (vii) Proposed procedures to ensure accurate record keeping.
-25 (2)(i) For applications submitted on or before December 31, 2016, any time one or more 26 compassion center license applications are being considered, the department of health shall also 27 allow for comment by the public and shall solicit input from registered qualifying patients, 28 registered primary caregivers, and the towns or cities where the applicants would be located; 29 (ii) For applications submitted on or after January 1, 2017, any time one or more 30 compassion center license applications are being considered, the department of business regulation 31 shall also allow for comment by the public and shall solicit input from registered qualifying 32 patients, registered primary caregivers, and the towns or cities where the applicants would be 33 located.
+(c) Compassion center and agent applications and license:

+5 (1) Each application for a compassion center shall be submitted in accordance with 6 regulations promulgated by the department of business regulation and shall include, but not be 7 limited to:

+(i) A non-refundable application fee paid to the department in the amount of ten thousand dollars (\$10,000);

+(ii) The proposed legal name and proposed articles of incorporation of the compassioncenter;

+(iii) The proposed physical address of the compassion center, if a precise address has been determined, or, if not, the general location where it would be located.
+This may include a second location for the cultivation of medical marijuana;

+(iv) A description of the enclosed, locked facility that would be used in the cultivation of medical marijuana;

+(v) The name, address, and date of birth of each principal officer and board member of the compassion center;

+(vi) Proposed security and safety measures that shall include at least one security alarm system for each location, planned measures to deter and prevent the unauthorized entrance into areas containing marijuana and the theft of marijuana, as well as a draft, employee-instruction manual including security policies, safety and security procedures, personal safety, and crimeprevention techniques; and

+(vii) Proposed procedures to ensure accurate record keeping.

+(2)(i) For applications submitted on or before December 31, 2016, any time one or more compassion center license applications are being considered, the department of health shall also allow for comment by the public and shall solicit input from registered qualifying patients, registered primary caregivers, and the towns or cities where the applicants would be located;

+(ii) For applications submitted on or after January 1, 2017, any time one or more compassion center license applications are being considered, the department of business regulation shall also allow for comment by the public and shall solicit input from registered qualifying patients, registered primary caregivers, and the towns or cities where the applicants would be located.